diyasansi/america-dropped-the-ball/README.md

 ## Data Sources

-All datasets were manually compiled from primary sources and are available in the `/data` directory.
+All datasets were manually compiled from primary sources and are available in the repository.

 | File | Contents | Sources |
 |---|---|---|